Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 Choosing a $J_t$ as in the Lemma, for an orbit $x_1 \in U_{\v_{0}}$ and element $\alpha_c \in |\mathfrak{o}_{x_1}|$, we define

 where as usual $\mu_u: \mathfrak{o}_{x_1} \to \mathfrak{o}_b$ is the isomorphism of orientation lines induced by a rigid element of the moduli space $u$.
-The Lemma implies that this prescription gives rise to a (finite, well-defined) count and moreoever a cochain map:
+The Lemma implies that this prescription gives rise to a (finite, well-defined) count and moreover a cochain map:

-This induces a well-defined cohomological map, which we call the {\em local SSP map} with multiplicity $\v_0$ (we may sometimes refer to the cochain map as local SSP too):
+This induces a well-defined cohomological map, which we call the {\em local log SSP map} with multiplicity $\v_0$ (we may sometimes refer to the cochain map as local log SSP too):

-We will need one final moduli space which is constructed again from the domain $S$, from the definition of local PSS in \S \ref{sect: locPSS}, equipped with the Floer data from that section.
-We assume that the complex structure $J_S$ that we fixed then is taken surface-independent in a neighborhood of $D_{i,\infty}$, and agrees on its cylindrical end with a $J_t$ satisfying the conditions of Lemmas \ref{lem: PSSloccompact} and \ref{lem: SSPloccompact}.
+We will need one final moduli space which is constructed again from the domain $S = \mathbb{C} P^1 \backslash \{0\}$ used in the definition of local log PSS in \S \ref{sect: locPSS}, equipped with the Floer data from that section.
+For the moduli space defined in Definition \ref{defn: interpolateme}, we assume that the complex structure $J_S^{loc}$ agrees with some split (surface-independent) $J_0$ near $z=\infty$ as well as in a neighborhood of $D_{i,\infty}$.
+We further assume that $J_S^{loc}$ is sufficiently close to $J_0$ so that Lemma \ref{lem:keymonoloc} holds and that it agrees on the cylindrical end with a $J_t$ so that Lemma \ref{lem: SSPloccompact} holds.
 As above, any PSS solution $\mathring{u}:S \to PD_I$ which is asymptotic to an orbit $x_0$ for some $x_0 \in \mathring{\mathcal{F}}_\mathbf{0} \cap D_{I,\infty}$ can be compactified to a map $u:S^2 \to PD_I$ which is $J$-holomorphic near $0$.
 In particular, we can form the following moduli space: \begin{defn} We let $\mathcal{M}_{0,2}(\v_0)$ denote the moduli space of maps $u:S^2 \to PD_I$ such that solves

 with $u(z) \notin \D$ for $z \neq 0,\infty$ and with the following incidence conditions:

 \end{defn}